 Village of Indian Creek, Florida, Town of Surfside, Florida and Charles Burkett, Petitioners, v.
 Federal Aviation Administration and Stephen M. Dickson, in his official capacity as Administrator, Federal Aviation Administration, Respondents.

 On December 14, 2020, Town, together with the Village of Indian Creek, filed a Petition for Review of Agency Order appealing the FAA's Finding of No Significant Impact and Record of Decision in connection with the proposed South-Central Florida Metroplex.
-The FAA announced that it implemented Phase 2 of the Metroplex project on August 12, 2021; implementation of the new flight procedures commenced over the Bay.
+The FAA announced that it implemented Phase 2 of the Metroplex project on August 12, 2021.
+Implementation of the new flight procedures commenced over the Bay.
 On October 26, 2021, the Town's Special Counsel filed the consolidated Opening Brief.
 The Opening Brief which, among other matters, contends that aircraft noise jeopardizes public health and welfare and that the FAA is not accurately evaluating aircraft noise or its impact to persons on the ground; that the South-Central Florida Metroplex Project is in violation of the National Environmental Policy Act; and that as such the FAA is violating the constitutional rights of the citizens of the affected communities.
-On December 22, 2021, the Eleventh Circuit Court granted the FAA's motion for an extension of time to file its response brief in reply to the Town's Opening Brief.
-The Town has engaged a sound engineer or firm to assess the impacts of increased noise at a designated location in Town from the new flight procedures and compare such data against the FAA's assessment and report regarding such impacts.
-Sound collection is ongoing.
+On February 9, 2022, the FAA filed its response brief to the Town's consolidated Opening Brief.
+The FAA argues in its response that the FAA satisfied all the requirements of law in adopting the Metroplex, and other procedural/standing arguments against petitioners' claims.
+Reply briefs are due by March 9, 2022.
+The Town has engaged a sound consultant firm to assess the actual increases in noise at designated location(s) in Town from the new flight procedures.
+The Town's aviation consultant is evaluating the data against the FAA's assessment regarding such impacts.